gandhi56/gandhi56.github.io/md/cmput382/lec.md

 ## Module 4
-### Objectives
->1.
-To learn to effectively use the CUDA memory types in a parallel program.
-  >2. importance of memory access efficiency
-  >3. registers, shared memory, global memory
-  >4. scope and lifetime

 ### Shared memory
 * a special type of memory whose contents are explicitly defined and used in the kernel source code